Bucks tie series with 107-96 Game 4 win as Nets lose Irving - WTMJ

 Middleton scored 19 points, Jrue Holiday had 14, P.J.
 Tucker got 13 and Bryn Forbes added 10 for the Bucks.

-After falling behind 9-2 in the opening minutes, Milwaukee rallied to go in front 23-21 on Brook Lopez’s 3-pointer late in the first quarter.
-But the Nets answered by scoring 13 straight points.

-Milwaukee responded by going on a 19-4 run to regain the lead.
-That stretch was highlighted by a 12-0 spurt that included a four-point play from Middleton, two corner 3-pointers from Tucker and a dunk from Antetokounmpo.
+After the Nets scored 13 straight points to take a 34-23 lead early in the second quarter, Milwaukee responded with a 19-4 run to take the lead for good.
+That stretch featured a 12-0 spurt including a four-point play from Middleton, two corner 3-pointers from Tucker and a dunk from Antetokounmpo.

-The Bucks built a 17-point lead in the third quarter.
-When the Nets got it down to nine, Middleton answered by sinking a 3-pointer with 1.5 seconds left in the period.
+“They went on a run,” forward Jeff Green said, “and we just didn’t bounce back.”

 TIP-INS